bigdatagenomics/mango/docs/cloud/emr.rst

     -reads hdfs:///user/hadoop/NA19685.mapped.illumina.mosaik.MXL.exome.20110411.bam

-``Note``: The first time Docker may take a while to set up.
+**Note**: The first time Docker may take a while to set up.

-Navigate to <PUBLIC_MASTER_DNS>:8081 to access the browser.

-In the browser, navigate to a ``TP53, chr17-chr17:7,510,400-7,533,590`` to view exome data.

 Running Mango Notebook on EMR with Docker
 -----------------------------------------

-To run Mango Notebook on EMR on top of Docker, run the run-notebook script:
+To run the Mango Notebook on EMR on top of Docker, run the ``run-notebook`` script:

 .. code:: bash

   # Run the Notebook
-  /home/hadoop/run-notebook.sh <SPARK_ARGS> -- <NOTEBOOK_ARGS>
+  /home/hadoop/mango-scripts/run-notebook.sh <SPARK_ARGS> -- <NOTEBOOK_ARGS>

 Where <SPARK_ARGS> are Spark specific arguments and <NOTEBOOK_ARGS> are Jupyter notebook specific arguments.
-For example:
+Example Spark arguments are shown in the following example:

 .. code:: bash

   ./run-notebook.sh --master yarn --num-executors 64 --executor-memory 30g --

-Note: It will take a couple minutes on startup for the Docker configuration to complete.
+**Note**: It will take a couple minutes on startup for the Docker configuration to complete.

 Navigate to <PUBLIC_MASTER_DNS>:8888 to access the notebook.
 Type in the Jupyter notebook token provided in the terminal.
-An example notebook for EMR can be found at /opt/cgl-docker-lib/mango/example-files/notebooks/aws-1000genomes.ipynb.
+An example notebook for EMR can be found at ```/opt/cgl-docker-lib/mango/example-files/notebooks/aws-1000genomes.ipynb``.

 Accessing files in the Mango notebook from HDFS
 -----------------------------------------------